-There are a variety of different orthodontic appliances out there.
-While you may have heard of braces and retainers, power chains may be new to you.
+In 2023, there are a variety of different orthodontic appliances out there.
+While you may have heard of braces, Invisalign, palate expanders and retainers, power chains may be new to you.
 Power chains are comprised of the same elastic material seen on elastic ligatures.
 Elastic ligatures are the o-shaped elastics that are designed to hold your arch wire to each bracket.

 Power chains are basically several ligatures that are linked together.
 If they are placed on your tooth, you can expect them to create one continuous band.
 In most cases, power chains are a replacement for ligatures.
 However, your orthodontist may apply ligatures and power chains to your teeth.
 It all depends on your particular teeth and mouth and customized orthodontic treatment plan.
 On occasion, your orthodontist may prescribe power chains that are made of wire.